Insurers around the world share their progress, challenges and concerns implementing IFRS 17 and IFRS 9.

-With the publication of IFRS 17, insurers are now embarking on a journey to implement and operationalise the new standard alongside IFRS 9.
-As we work with insurers to analyse what the standards mean for their business and how best to implement them, the one question we hear most often is, “how does my progress compare with my peers?”
+With the publication of IFRS 17, insurers are now embarking on a journey to implement and operationalize the new standard alongside IFRS 9.
+As we work with insurers to analyze what the standards mean for their business and how best to implement them, the one question we hear most often is, “how does my progress compare with my peers?”

 To help answer this question and find out how well-prepared insurance companies are, we surveyed more than 80 insurance executives around the world to benchmark their readiness for IFRS 17 and IFRS 9 and examine how they are navigating change on the frontline.
 Respondents were drawn from 20 countries and include 15 of the 20 largest insurers in the Forbes 2017 Global 2000 that report using IFRS,